Location: Silver Lake, Los Angeles, California

 Years lived in: 1.5 years

-This might have been the easiest house tour we’ve ever been invited over to shoot, not only because Maria’s eclectic 1920’s bungalow glows and glistens inside and out with eye-catching colour, but also because she literally lives one block over from us (we even talked about the recent drama in our hood).
+This might have been the easiest house tour we’ve ever been invited over to shoot, not only because Maria’s eclectic 1920’s bungalow glows and glistens inside and out with eye-catching color, but also because she literally lives one block over from us.
 Greeted by two friendly canines and a richly painted red door, we slipped inside to learn how a former Manhattanite made a brand new start in her vibrant modern-Marrakesh home with natural aplomb…

 Maria's style: Eclectic, modern-ish, whimsical.

 Inspiration for my home: The house itself kind of tells you what will work and what won’t.
 It’s a small space but there’s a lot of light, so that was one inspiration.
 I clip articles from the British magazine, Living Etc. and I love anything designed by Tricia Guild, Apartment Therapy, Domino magazine.
 I guess those are inspirations.
 I certainly have enough clippings from the magazines.